Healthdirect Free Australian health advice you can count on.

 Boils should be kept clean and covered.

 Pus needs to drain before a boil will heal.
-This may happen by itself, but sometimes treatment is needed.
+This may happen by itself, but sometimes your doctor will need to treat it.

-For larger boils and carbuncles (larger than 5cm), see your doctor.
-They may need to make a cut in the boil to help the pus drain, and you may need antibiotics.
-Large boils and carbuncles can scar.
+For larger boils and carbuncles, see your doctor.
+They may need to make a small cut in the boil to help the pus drain, and you may need antibiotics.
+Large boils and carbuncles can leave a scar on the skin.

 It is important not to squeeze or pop boils, as this can be very painful and can spread the infection.